Bangarra Dance Theatre

 Bangarra Dance Theatre is an Aboriginal and Torres Strait Islander dance company focused on contemporary dance.
 It was founded by African American dancer and choreographer Carole Y. Johnson, Gumbaynggirr man Rob Bryant, and South African-born Cheryl Stone.
-Bangarra (pronounced bungurra) means "to make fire" in the Wiradjuri language.
+Bangarra (/baːˈŋaːraː/) means "to make fire" in Wiradjuri.

 Stephen Page was artistic director from 1991 to 2021, with Frances Rings taking over in 2022.
 The company has received many Helpmann Awards as well as other accolades.
-To date (2024), Bennelong (2017) and Dark Emu (2018) have been Bangarra's most successful works, playing to huge audiences around the country.
+Bennelong (2017) and Dark Emu (2018) have been among Bangarra's most successful works, playing to huge audiences around the country.
+Terrain has also been performed multiple times since 2012, most recently at the Venice International Festival of Contemporary Dance in July 2026.

 History

 Bangarra Dance Theatre was founded in October 1989 by Carole Y. Johnson, an African-American modern dancer and founder of the National Aboriginal and Islander Skills Development Association (NAISDA), Rob Bryant, a Gumbaynggirr man and graduate of NAISDA, and Cheryl Stone, a South African-born student at NAISDA.
+The word bangarra (/baːˈŋaːraː/) means "to make fire" in the Wiradjuri language, and is pronounced with the "eng" sound rather than a hard G.